 - Utility deposit (if necessary)

-You can use ApartmentGuide.com to plan for moving costs, as well.
-Just use our search engine to find apartments in your new city, and you’ll find costs like rent, security deposit, and pet fees detailed in most listings.
+You can also use ApartmentGuide.com to help plan for moving costs.
+Just use our apartment listings, where you’ll find costs like rent, security deposit, and pet fees.

 - Professional moving services or truck rental